What’s the Roma Pass?

 Reservation for Galleria Borghese and Palazzo Valentini

-You can book these two attractions by e-mail or by phone.
-Please send an e-mail with your preferred date to firstname.lastname@example.org.
-You will receive a reservation confirmation within 48 hours.
-Reservations can be made by telephone on +39 06 32810 (Monday to Friday from 9am to 6pm, Saturday from 9am to 1pm).
+These two attractions can only be reserved by phone at +39 06 32810 (Monday to Friday from 9am to 6pm, Saturday from 9am to 1pm).
 The reservation is free of charge.
-You can make the reservation even if you have not yet bought the Roma Pass.
+You can make a reservation even if you haven’t bought the Roma Pass yet.

 Reservation for the Colosseum (with Forum Romanum and Palatine)

-As an alternative to booking in advance by phone, you can also go to the Palatine Hill box office on the day of your desired visit and ask for admission on the same day.
+As an alternative to booking in advance online, you can also go to the Palatine box office on the day of your desired visit and ask to be admitted on the same day.
 However, you must expect long waiting times.
-Therefore you should – if possible – always reserve your ticket in advance.
+Therefore, you should – if possible – always reserve your ticket in advance.